OlleLindgren/pyrefact/CONTRIBUTING.md

 There are many ways you can directly contribute to Pyrefact:

+* Open issues about problems: If you find a problem with Pyrefact, open an issue for it!
+User feedback is super valuable, so any and all suggestions for how to continue Pyrefact's development are welcome.
-Fix bugs: Look through the GitHub issues for bugs.
+* Fix bugs: Look through the GitHub issues for bugs.
 Anything tagged with "bug" is open to be fixed.
-Implement enhancements: Look through the GitHub issues for enhancements.
+* Implement enhancements: Look through the GitHub issues for enhancements.
 This is a list of features that the community has requested.
-Improve documentation: Pyrefact could always use more documentation.
+* Improve documentation: Pyrefact could always use more documentation.
 Whether it's more comments in the code, more explanation in the readme, or better usage guides, helpful documentation is always a great contribution!

 ## Code Contributions